louismntnu/personal-website/content/authors/admin/_index.md

 email: ''

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

 I am a forth year PhD student in the Department of Mathematical Sciences at the Norwegian University of Science and Technology in Trondheim, Norway.
 My supervisor is Rune Haugseng.
-I hold an MSc and a BSc in Mathematics from Freie Universität Berlin.
+I hold an MSc and a BSc in Mathematics as well as a BSc in Biochemistry from Freie Universität Berlin.
 {style="text-align: justify;"}